insectatorious/fashion_mnist_demo/README.md

 - [Transformations to input image](#transformations-to-input-image): transforming the input image before it is passed as input to the network
 - [Layer activations](#layer-activations): output of each feature map of each layer in the network for a single input
 - [Class activation map](#class-activation-map): a heatmap overlaid on the input image to see where the network is paying 'Attention'
-- [Live Demo](http://projector.tensorflow.org/?config=https://raw.githubusercontent.com/insectatorious/fashion_mnist_demo/master/tensorboard_assets/config_github.json): exporting embedded vectors for each input in the test test for visualistion and analysis in Tensorboard Projector
+- [Live Demo](http://projector.tensorflow.org/?config=https://raw.githubusercontent.com/insectatorious/fashion_mnist_demo/master/tensorboard_assets/config_github.json): exporting embedded vectors for each input in the test set for visualistion and analysis in Tensorboard Projector

 # Model structure